ltgcgo/docs/src/ltgc/privacy-policy.md

 ### Data request
 * Approved data requests will be fulfilled within 30 days since approval, in the form that's available to us.
 Encrypted data will be provided as-is, alongwith their respective decryption keys when available.
 * Individuals can file requests for their data, and will be approved upon proving ownership.
 * Law enforcement agencies can file requests for data, but will only be approved if all listed criteria are satisfied.
+All data requests filed from law enforcement agencies will be made public.
   * Belongs to a political body deemed as "full democracy" or "flawed democracy" by *The Economist Democracy Index*.
   * Provides sufficient information for proving their identity.
   * Belongs to the political body where related services are hosted, or can provide proof that affected users violated our [acceptable usage policy](./aup.html).